chronicblondiee/elastic-alternatives-benchmarks/benchmarks/elasticsearch-benchmark-tool/README.md

     ```bash
     cd /path/to/elasticsearch-benchmark-tool
     ```
-3.  **Install Dependencies:** Install the necessary Python library using pip:
+3.  **Create Virtual Environment:** Create an isolated Python environment for the tool's dependencies.
+This is recommended to avoid conflicts with other Python projects.
     ```bash
-    pip install elasticsearch
+    python3 -m venv .venv
     ```
+4.  **Activate Virtual Environment:** Activate the environment in your current shell session.
+Your prompt should change to indicate the active environment (e.g., `(.venv) your-prompt$`).
+    ```bash
+    source .venv/bin/activate
+    # On Windows use: .\.venv\Scripts\activate
+    ```
+5.  **Install Dependencies:** Install the necessary Python libraries into the active virtual environment using the provided requirements file.
+    ```bash
+    pip install -r src/requirements.txt
+    ```
-    *(Note: The `scripts/requirements.txt` file in the repository might list additional libraries like `pandas` or `numpy`.
-These are not strictly required by the core benchmarking scripts provided (`cli.py`, `benchmark.py`, `es_client.py`) and can be ignored unless you modify the code to use them.)*
+    *(Note: The `src/requirements.txt` file might list additional libraries like `pandas` or `numpy`.
+Only `elasticsearch` and `argparse` (standard library) are strictly required by the core scripts provided.
+You can adjust `src/requirements.txt` if needed.)*

 ## Usage

+**Important:** Ensure the virtual environment is activated (`source .venv/bin/activate`) before running the tool.

 Execute the benchmark tool from its main directory using the Python module execution flag (`-m`).